learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 `fi.flatten(array, [shallow])`
 Flattens a nested **array** (the nesting can be to any depth).

-If you pass **shallow**, the array will only be flattened a single level.
+If you pass **true** for the second argument, the array will only be flattened a single level.

 ```javascript
 fi.flatten([1, [2], [3, [[4]]]]);